Crucial funding invested to understand link between hearing loss and dementia

 “Hearing loss affects over two thirds of people over the age of 65 and the fact that hearing loss is so common means that it could have a large impact on the overall number of people developing dementia across the population.

-“By working in partnership with Action on Hearing Loss, this research funding will help improve our understanding of the underlying links between hearing loss and the development of dementia.
+“By working in partnership with the Royal National Institute for Deaf People, this research funding will help improve our understanding of the underlying links between hearing loss and the development of dementia.

 “With no treatments yet able to stop the progression of dementia, it is crucial that we continue to invest in research looking into ways we can reduce our risk of the condition.”